BAMeScience/fiora/README.md

     pip install .

-(Optional: You may want to test that the package works as intended.
-This can be done by running the sripts in the *tests* directory or with pytest (requires: `pip install pytest`))
+(Optional) You may want to test that the package works as intended.
+This can be done by running the sripts in the *tests* directory or by using pytest (requires: `pip install pytest`)

     pytest -v tests